 On this website, there is the main navigation menu at the top, and several landing pages.
-So there should never be an area of the website where a visitor can’t get to any other catagory of products.
+So there should never be an area of the website where a visitor can’t get to any other category of products.

 There are also buttons on the sidebar to direct visitors to certain important pages, such as the Latest Products page or Special Offers.

 Displaying your products is obviously very important, so producing nice photography for each product is essential.

 Each product image on this website was created by myself, which includes studio photographed images & digitally created images.
 All of which are optimized for web use using Photoshop… doctoring them where necessary.

 The Race 2014 image (pictured) is one example of a product image which combines both photography & digitally created imagery.
 The box, brushes & glitter jar were physically photographed by myself.
 They were then taken into Photoshop to remove the background – producing a pure white background.

 The main products on this website are tattoo stencils, many of which were drawn by myself.
 You can read more about the design process here